-Introstem is one of the most expensive cosmetics brands in the U.S., with some of their most popular products costing around half of the price of gold per ounce.
+Introstem is one of the most expensive cosmetic brands in the U.S., with some of their most popular products costing around half of the price of gold per ounce.
 The brand advertises that there are “grape stem cells in every drop” of their products.

 Do Stem Cells Improve Skin?